dqops/dqo/docs/working-with-dqo/schedules/index.md

 To set up schedule you can use the graphical interface as described below or manually modify the YAML configuration file as [described here.](./configuring-schedules-by-modifying-yaml-file.md)

-Different types of checks, such as Profiling, Recurring, and Partitioned, have their own schedules.
+Different types of checks, such as Profiling, Monitoring, and Partitioned, have their own schedules.
 For more information on these different check types, please refer to the [DQO Concepts section](../../dqo-concepts/checks/index.md).

 ## Configuring a schedule at connection and table level